Graduate Program in Pediatric Dentistry

 - Comprehensive program with many hospital resources.

-- In depth training in generals anesthesia, premedication and sedation through the Departments of Anesthesiology and Pediatric Dentistry.
+- In depth training in general anesthesia, premedication and sedation through the Departments of Anesthesiology and Pediatric Dentistry.

 - Clinical experience with medically compromised and/or developmentally disabled patients.

-Billy W. McCann, Sr., DDS, MS, Professor, Pediatric Dentistry (Interim Chair)
+Larry Dormois, DDS, MS, Associate Professor, Pediatric Dentistry* (Chair)

 Alka V. Cohen, DDS, MS, Associate Professor, Pediatric Dentistry *